- Welcome to Urban Artistry

-Capitol Tap, Coyaba Dance Theater, and Urban Artistry explore the parallels and paradoxes within the life cycle of the movements, music, and cultures that make us go.
+In Origins: One Heart Beat, Capitol Tap, Coyaba Dance Theater, and Urban Artistry explore the parallels and paradoxes among tap dance, West African dances, and urban dances.
+Through the connection of our heart beats, our internal drum, and the drum beat we find that following the path of the drum throughout our history connects our disparate tap, West African, and urban dance communities.
 Sponsored in part by a grant from the Arts and Humanities Council of Montgomery County.
 A reprise of this acclaimed show was produced and performed with students from the DC Arts and Technology Academy.
-More information about Origins can be found at www.originsoneheartbeat.com.